Capt. Bill Vargas’ Striped Bass Crab Cakes

 Clean fillets, remove all red or dark meat from fillets.
 Cut the bass into four-inch cubes.
 Poach until cubes of fish are white and flakey.
 Approximate cooking time is usually about 10 minutes however it may vary from stove to stove.
 When the fish is done place into a colander and press out as much water as possible.

-While the bass is cooking, sauté in the olive oil your onions, green peppers and celery until they are tender.
+While the bass is cooking, sauté your onions in the olive oil, green peppers and celery until they are tender.
 Once done, set aside in a mixing bowl, combine the mayo, mustard, eggs and sautéed vegetables.
 Mix in the Old Bay seasoning and hot pepper flakes.

 When the fish is done cooking and drained of excess water, mix into the combined ingredients within the mixing bowl.
 Mix until you have the consistency of crab meat.
 Then mix in the Italian bread crumbs, not all at once but little by little until the mixture holds its shape for cooking patties.
 Be careful not to dump too much into fish mixture because it may become too hard.